US and EU must react to escalating global energy crisis

 The least one could expect in this gas crisis is that the United States and the EU would cooperate.
 Instead, the US government has condoned the Kremlin’s geopolitical Nord Stream 2 project.
 Meanwhile, Washington has remained quiet about Russia’s gas war against Europe.

 Rather than supporting Europe with gas, the US pretends that LNG is a free and unpolitical market.
-On September 24, US Energy Secretary Jennifer Granholm visited Ukraine and rightly expressed solidarity with the country, but there is little current evidence of energy sector policies to support this stance.
+In late August, US Energy Secretary Jennifer Granholm visited Ukraine and rightly expressed solidarity with the country, but there is little current evidence of energy sector policies to support this stance.

 Since Russia has more or less openly clarified that it is pursuing an energy war against Europe, why is Biden not implementing legislated US sanctions against Nord Stream 2?
 The recent mistakes by Germany, the EU, and the United States on gas policy are potentially disastrous and will have major costs unless all three parties urgently rethink their positions.